marcofpsantoni/SFinance/README.md

 • Modeling Derivatives in C++, J. London

 The code is created in PyCharm and can be tested on Jupyter Notebook with minor changes:
-(i.e. you simply add the line %matplotlib inline)
+(e.g. you simply add the line %matplotlib inline)